deva-tech16/discover-dollar-test/README.md

 | `VM_USER` | SSH user (usually `ubuntu`) |
 | `VM_SSH_KEY` | Your private SSH key |

-> One thing worth noting — if the `DOCKERHUB_USERNAME` secret has uppercase letters or a trailing space, the Docker build step will fail with `invalid reference format` even though login succeeds.
+> If the `DOCKERHUB_USERNAME` secret has uppercase letters or a trailing space, the build step will fail with `invalid reference format` even though login succeeds.
 If that happens, delete the secret and re-type it manually.

 ---